Open-Face Chinese Poker (OFC) Rules

 Pineapple OFC

 Modern OFC variant.
 Each round deals 3 cards; player places 2 and discards 1.
 Adds strategic optimization.
+The dominant variant in serious play.

 Fantasyland